fides-ai/web/README.md

 #### Develop
 To run the environment in an hot reload configuration execute the following command:
-1. `npm start` will start the server
+1. `npm run server` will start the server
 2. `npm run watch` (on another terminal window) will watch the code files for changes, and rebuild the environment automatically.
 3. Browse to `http://localhost:3030`